hyojin0912/SynerGPCR/README.md

 variable.
 Point it at `data/examples/` to run against the bundled example data, or at a local copy of the full released tables.

-The full datasets are archived on Zenodo (not bundled in this repository).
+The full datasets are archived on Zenodo ([https://zenodo.org/records/21943761]).
 GPCRact model weights are maintained in a separate repository ([hyojin0912/HJ-GPCRact](https://github.com/hyojin0912/HJ-GPCRact)) and are not redistributed here.